aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/3-inject-using-kyverno/index.en.md

 The Signing sidecar was automatically added to our application thanks to the Kyverno `ClusterPolicy`, so we can benefit from Sigv4 signature used by VPC lattice without application changes.

-While this setup is possible, we recommend to integrate the Sigv4 signature directly into your code with the AWS SDKs.
+While this setup is possible, we recommend for better performances to integrate the Sigv4 signature directly into your code with the AWS SDKs, so you do not need a sidecar proxy container for the signature.
 ::::